Full Service Library Cards

 Currently, the Schertz Public Library allows any resident of Texas to receive a library card free of charge.
 This is not the case with all libraries in the area.
 Registered Schertz Public library customers in good standing may apply for a TexShare card to be used to obtain borrowing privileges at other libraries free of charge.
 Please remember that each individual library sets its own rules and guidelines on how TexShare Card customers can use the library and the rules vary considerably from library to library.

-To apply for a TexShare Card, you must have a current Schertz Public Library card that has been in use for at least three months, be free of fines and have no overdue materials.
+To apply for a TexShare Card, you must have a current full service Schertz Public Library card that has been in use for at least three months, be free of fines and have no overdue materials.
 Upon presentation of your library card and a valid photo ID, your library card application on file can be updated to include TexShare card privileges and you will be issued a TexShare card.
 The TexShare card can then be used at another participating TexShare library according to their lending policies.
 Any items borrowed from another library must be returned to that library and not to the Schertz Public Library.

-Because the Schertz Public Library allows all residents of Texas to apply for a card free of charge, TexShare cards are not needed to borrow items from our library.
+Because the Schertz Public Library allows all residents of Texas to apply for a full service card free of charge, TexShare cards are not needed to borrow items from our library.
 Instead, if you present a TexShare card from another library, you will be asked to present a valid photo ID and proof of residence and asked to fill out an application for a Schertz library card.